wp-plugins/ads-wp-site-count/readme.txt

 This plugin shows a graphic counter of hits from users.
 Display the counter as dynamic image or text on widget or blog.
 You can set many options for hit and cleanup.
-This plu-in support the de-DE and en_EN language.
+This plu-in support the German and/or English language.

+Dieses Plugin zeige einen graphischen Zähler mit der anzahl zugriffe auf Ihre Seite.
+Der Zähler erscheint als dynamische Bild oder als Text in Ihrer Seitenbar oder Blog.
+Sie können diverse Optionen einstellen.
+Das Plug-In ist auf Deutsch und/oder Englisch verfügbar

 == Installation ==
 1. Upload Folder `ads_wpsitecount` to the `/wp-content/plugins/` directory